GitEric77/MotoBM/README_streamlit.md

 4. Fill in the required fields based on your search type
 5. Configure additional options as needed
 6. Click "Generate Zone Files"
-7. Download the generated XML files individually or as a ZIP archive
+7. Download the generated XML file or as a ZIP archive

 ### Talkgroup Mode
 1. Select the band (VHF or UHF)
 2. Choose a search type (MCC, QTH, or GPS)
 3. Fill in the required fields based on your search type
-4. Optionally enable "Use city abbreviation prefix for channel names" to add city prefixes to channels
+4. Optionally enable "Use city abbreviation prefix for channel names" to add city prefixes to channels Ex: BUR.MN State
 5. Configure additional options as needed
 6. Click "Generate Talkgroup Files"
 7. Download the generated XML files and contacts.csv individually or as a ZIP archive